gradle/gradle/design-docs/publication-model.md

 3. Add an `IvyConfiguration` interface.
 Add a `configurations` container to `IvyModuleDescriptor`
 4. Add an `artifacts` property to `IvyConfiguration`.
 5. When publishing, validate that (name, extension) is unique for each artifact.
+6. When publishing, validate that the artifact file exists and is a file.

 To customise an Ivy publication: